Last updated on October 12th, 2023 at 08:19 pm

 One of the best ways to protect your RV’s water heater, besides a good water filtration system, is to flush it.
-If you are living in your RV full-time, you should flush your water heater “frequently” according to our water heater manufacturer, Atwood.
+If you are living in your RV full-time, you should flush your water heater “frequently” according to our water heater manufacturer.
 Since “frequently” is not a defined time period, I chose every three months to flush ours.
-We follow Atwood’s recommended procedure for flushing the tank and it is fairly simple.
+We follow their recommended procedure for flushing the water tank and it is fairly simple.

 A couple of key steps before beginning are to turn off the power to the heater and run the hot water in the RV until it runs out and the water is cool.
 Finally, you need to shut off the water source.

 We prepared a video that shows the process of flushing the water heater, which is much easier than explaining it here.
 Performing this maintenance yourself will save you $60-$80 at a maintenance facility and will extend the life of your water heater.

 One item not discussed in the video is how to remove an odor coming from the water heater.
 If you have this problem, the manufacturer recommends the following steps:

 - Turn off the water supply and drain the heater tank.